Divi20/tictactoegame/Readme.md

 Step 4: As a Next Step design a board which will display grid of 9 squares
         1. Create array of length 9 and fill with null
-        2. Loop over this array and generate 9 squares by calling square component and passing the value to it
+        2. generate 9 squares by calling square component and passing the value to it
         3. Use css classes to align 3 Squares in a row and next 3 in next and so on.
         4. apply on click function on square and pass the state